McCallum99/PSVitaRebootShutdown/README.md

 This is v1.05.
 Thanks for using my app!
 By Mc_Callum_99

-Thank you SilicaAndPina (@VitaDevs) for the help troubleshooting - I'm new to this okay?
+Thank you SilicaAndPina (@SilicaDevs) for the help troubleshooting - I'm new to this okay?

 (Don't use the CMakeLists.txt in the root folder on 1.05 and above.